 You need 30 minutes to an hour a day.
 Set your alarm 30 minutes earlier.
 Practice before work.
 Tell your family: this 30 minutes is sacred.
 If you genuinely don't have 30 minutes, you're not ready, and that's okay.
 Come back when you are.

 You can try.
 But YouTube won't give you personal feedback.
 Won't correct your hand position.
-Won't give you a Weekly Prescription.
+Won't give you The Weekly Prescription.
 Won't call you when you disappear.
 If you want cookie-cutter, go online.
 If you want results from a proven 28-year system with a real teacher, work with me.

 That's exactly why I built the Venus Flytrap.
 The psychological hooks at Amazing Grace and Scotland the Brave keep you engaged.
 Plus, you'll have me as your buddy, and a whole community behind you.
 If you're doing the work, I won't let you fail.